-Contracted Services - Highway Patrol Retirement System (HPRS)
+Highway Patrol Retirement System (HPRS)

-IAD contracted with the Highway Patrol Retirement System (HPRS) to perform internal audit services, in accordance with the Ohio Revised Code (ORC).
-An overview and assessment was performed of property management, accounting, and information technology (IT).
+IAD contracted with the HPRS to perform internal audit services, in accordance with the Ohio Revised Code (ORC).
+An audit follow-up was conducted on previous year's audit issues and an audit was performed of the Asset Inventory, Expenditures, Payroll, Board Meetings, ORC Compliance, and Fringe Benefits functions.
 Issues were noted and recommendations were made, where applicable.